Welcome to AddressOf.com Sign in | Help

 End Sub

 As you can see, pretty simple to change out the default drawing of the background with your own with just a couple of lines of code.
-So now your tooltip, although not really too much different than the default, is spiced up a bit; of course, you could use any colors you wish based on the overall look and feel of your application.
+So now your ToolTip, although not really too much different than the default, is spiced up a bit; of course, you could use any colors you wish based on the overall look and feel of your application.

 One of the key factors with this particular example is the usage of the Bounds property.
 This property is similar to a Control's ClientRectangle property and defines the boundary of the ToolTip's drawing area.
 Utilizing this, we can draw the background accordingly so that it's the correct size.